-Among many things that could go wrong with this SLP analysis is the possible aliasing of diurnal and semidiurnal tides for the periods such as the beginning of the century (Barnett 1984) when the COADS data were sampled fewer than four times per day (Trenberth 1977).
-Effect of atmospheric tides can exceed 1 mb in the Tropics, but we see no evidence of the problem in our reconstruction of tropical indices.
-A possible explanation is that the tidal influence has a global structure of wavenumber 2 in the atmosphere (Trenberth 1991), which is not assigned much energy by our reduced space covariance structure, as the latter was estimated for the modern period of approximately four times per day data sampling.
+Among many things which could go wrong with this SLP analysis is the possible aliasing of diurnal and semidiurnal tides for the periods such as the beginning of the century (Barnett 1984) when the COADS data was sampled less than 4 times per day (Trenberth 1977).
+Effect of atmospheric tides can exceed 1 mb in the tropics, but we see no evidence of the problem in our reconstruction of tropical indices.
+A possible explanation is that the tidal influence has a global structure of wavenumber 2 in the atmosphere (Trenberth 1991) which is not assigned much energy by our reduced space covariance structure, as the latter was estimated for the modern period of approximately 4 times per day data sampling.
 Also predominant data sampling in midlatitudes, where tidal influence is weaker, probably helps to filter out tropical aliasing.

 A surprising finding of this work is that reconstruction of SLP indices based exclusively on ship observations can be competitive in quality with those based on land station records.
-However, all presently available datasets of marine observations start in the 1850s and have very poor data coverage over the first two decades, which limits the length of useful reconstructions for marinebased indices.
+However, all presently available data sets of marine observations start at 1850s and have very poor data coverage over the first two decades, which limits the length of useful reconstructions for marine based indices.